LaurenC2022/web-dev-edu/README.md

             - [Practice 3](https://laurenc2022.github.io/web-dev-edu/mdn-web-docs/intro-to-html/3-html-text-fundamentals/test-your-skills/basic-text3-download.html): Practice with strong importance and emphasis, **semantic elements**

 ## Web Coding & Development a book by Paul McFedries
+- Web Coding & Development for Dummies does a few things well: Content is explained in a straight forward and applicable way.
+While no practice problems are given, this is a great textbook resource.
+Code snippets are provided as well.
+- Part of lesson: textbook reading

 IMPORTANT:
 - [Link to Code Source](https://www.paulmcfedries.com/webcodingfordummies/)
 - Web Coding & Development a book by Paul McFedries: [Link to Book here](https://www.paulmcfedries.com/books/book.php?title=web-coding-dev-aio-fd).